(*asterisk denotes affiliate link)

 Snack on Fruit

-I would say that it’s around 3pm when I feel the urge to sneak a cookie for the cookie draw.
-Yet when the fruit basket is positioned just above, I cant help but feel guilty!
+Around 3pm I feel the urge to sneak a cookie for the cookie draw, yet when the fruit basket is positioned just above, I cant help but feel guilty!
 Replacing unhealthy snacks with fruit is such a simple and extremely healthy change.
-That’s why one of my February goals is to only choose healthy snacks during working hours!
-By doing this I feel more energetic, focused and happier.

 Which of these habits do you already do?
 What healthy habits do you do everyday?
 How do you make sure you stick to your habits?
 I would love to hear from you!